kluctl/www-kluctl.io/content/en/docs/tutorials/microservices-1-basic-project-setup.md

 ```

 ## How to continue
-The result of this article is a naive version of the microservices demo deployment.
+The result of this tutorial is a naive version of the microservices demo deployment.
 There are a few things that you
 would solve differently in the real world, e.g. use Helm Charts for things like redis instead of proving self-crafted
 manifests.
-The next articles in this series will focus on a few improvements and refactorings that will make this
+The next tutorials in this series will focus on a few improvements and refactorings that will make this
 kluctl project more "realistic" and more useful.
 They will also introduce concepts like multi-environment and multi-cluster
 deployments.